rockorager/zeit/README.md

     //    .offset = -18000,
     // }

     // Load an arbitrary location using IANA location syntax.
-The location name comes from an enum
+The location name
+    // comes from an enum which will automatically map IANA location names to
-    // which will automatically map IANA location names to Windows names, as needed const vienna = zeit.loadTimeZone(alloc, .@"Europe/Vienna");
+    // Windows names, as needed.
+Pass an optional EnvMap to support TZDIR const vienna = zeit.loadTimeZone(alloc, .@"Europe/Vienna", &env);
     defer vienna.deinit();

     // Parse an Instant from an ISO8601 or RFC3339 string